 - Accident reports from the police

-- Your own testimony as an injured person
+- Your testimony as an injured person

 In these cases, the only thing that you need to prove is that you were hurt and the defendant was responsible.
 You do not have to show that they breached the duty of care.

-Personal Injury Attorneys Committed to Your Case
+A Personal Injury Lawyer Committed to Your Case

-As an established personal injury law firm, Rosenfeld Injury Lawyers appreciates the fact that liability issues can be confusing.
-If you or a family member has questions related to a personal injury or wrongful death case, we invite you to contact our office for a free consultation.
+Do you or a family member have questions related to a personal injury or wrongful death case?
+If so, we invite you to contact our law office at (888) 424-5757 (toll-free phone number) or use the contact form to schedule a free case evaluation.

 Our personal injury attorneys can address the legal process for your legal situation and the aspects of liability insurance coverage.
 Additionally, our law firm accepts all personal injury cases and wrongful death lawsuits on a contingency fee basis, meaning there is never a legal fee charged unless we successfully obtain a financial recovery for you.